Why Deep Mathematical Barriers Still Exist

 Razborov, A. A., & Rudich, S. (1997).
 Natural proofs.
 Journal of Computer and System Sciences, 55(1), 24-35.

-Constructivity, Largeness, and Naturalness
+Constructivity, Largeness, and the Definition of Naturalness

-Pseudorandomness as a Shield
+Pseudorandomness as a Computational Shield

-The Limits of Combinatorial Reasoning
+Theoretical Limits of Combinatorial Reasoning

 Dive Deeper